 - Some Hand in Hand communities have local social gatherings where you can let others know you are looking for a Listening Partner

-- Some Hand in Hand instructors offer Parent Support Groups via telephone.
-This is a great place to meet other mothers and fathers who are looking for Listening Partners.
+- Some Hand in Hand instructors offer Parent Support Groups in person and via zoom.
+This is a great place to meet other parents who are looking for Listening Partners.
 You can search the Hand in Hand web-site calendar for more information.

 If your Listening Partner is an existing friend, it’s good to review the ideas around confidentiality several times.
 We also recommend that your parenting partner not be your first Listening Partner.
 The two of you are very likely to have big feelings about the same kinds of situations, and this makes it harder to really listen to one another without judgment or advice.
 Once you learn how to use a Listening Partnership effectively, you can try it with a close friend or partner, and see how it goes.